mukhtar-github/mukhtar-github/README.md

-- 🔭 I’m here because I want my work to be documented.
+- 🔭 I’m documenting my work for my future self and...
 - 🌱 I’m a *MERN Stack Developer*.
 - ⚡ Fun fact: More Quantity in Repetition = High Quality in Results!